allbridge-io/allbridge-core-rest-api/README.md

 The Allbridge Core REST API requires the following environment variables:

-- `ENVIRONMENT` - The environment in which the API is running.
-Possible values are `development` and `production`.
 - `ETH_NODE_URL` - The JSON RPC URL of the Ethereum node.
 For example:
   - `https://ethereum-rpc.publicnode.com`
   - `https://mainnet.infura.io/v3/YOUR-PROJECT-ID`